Davor Ivo Stier: Political career

 Stier was Deputy Prime Minister of Croatia and the 13th Minister of Foreign and European Affairs in the Cabinet of Andrej Plenković from 19 October 2016 until his resignation on 19 June 2017.
 He left the cabinet after the collapse of the HDZ-Most coalition and the new coalition with the liberal HNS party.

+Stier was a member of the Croatian Parliament in the 10th and 11th composition and the chairman of the EPP Group in the Parliamentary Assembly of the Council of Europe, as well as the chairman of Croatia's delegation.
+In the 2024 European Parliament election in Croatia, Stier was elected MEP and is set to return to the European Parliament.

 Personal life

 Stier lives in Samobor with his wife and three children.